janwilmans/futurecpp/README.md

 # how can we make the language safe by default and unsafe when performance requires it?

+... and why should this be a goal?
+I think one of the reasons that 'c++ is hard' is a pervasive statement, is that the default behaviour in many cases is based on what costs the least in terms of run-time overhead.
+The **you don't pay for what you don't use** logic is applied here.
+However, for programmers that do not read the standard in the entirety, knowing what you *are* actually using can be hard.

 I think we could start by adding support in the standard to sub-set on certain features.

 Ofcourse, you could argue why this would need to be in the standard at all.
 I think the main reason is,